fullmoonissue/tas-tony-hawk-pro-skater-1/README.md

 # Gaps of THPS 1

-As mentioned in the [Tony Hawk's fandom wiki](https://tonyhawkgames.fandom.com/wiki/Gap) : `A complete gap list for THPS1 was never released.`.
+As mentioned in the [Tony Hawk's fandom wiki](https://tonyhawkgames.fandom.com/wiki/Gap) : `A complete gap list for THPS1 was never released`.

 So, how can we be sure that all gaps in THPS 1 have been found ?